We use cookies to track usage and preferences. You can view our cookies policy here.

 What is a 'do not travel' warning and where do I find it?

-What if I'm part way through my journey?
+What if I'm partway through my journey?

 If a 'do not travel' warning is issued while you're part of the way through your journey, then train companies cannot simply abandon you.
-They have to do everything reasonably possible to either get you to your destination, or return you to your origin.
+They have to do everything reasonably possible to either get you to your destination or return you to your origin.
+You can find out more about your rights in our guide to disruption.

 Can I get a refund if there's a 'do not travel' warning?

 In these situations, you'll either be able to get a refund or travel on a different day.
 If you booked with us, then we'll issue you a refund, without any additional fees.
 It doesn't matter which kind of ticket you've purchased.
 This includes if you've made part of your journey, but you've had to abandon it and return back to your origin station.
+If you've used a flexible ticket, such as Off-Peak or Anytime, then you can get your refund through your Railsmartr online account if you have one.
+If you have an Advance ticket, simply drop our Refunds team an email with your booking reference number and share a brief description of what happened.
+We'll be happy to assist you and get your money back to you.
+Remember, if you choose to travel and manage to complete your journey with a delay, then you'll need to claim Delay Repay, instead.

 'Leaves on the line' can feel like the most 'British' excuse there is for trains not running to time.
 After all, why would leaves cause your train to be late?
 Here's our handy guide to what those pesky leaves can do to trains and what rail operators do to try and minimise delays.
 What does 'leaves on the line' mean?
 In part, it's exactly what it sounds like!
 In the Autumn, when trees start to shed their leaves, they end up everywhere.
 One of those places is all over the railway.
 While leaves alone won't do any harm, the problem starts when trains run over them repeatedly and the ground becomes damp.
 Wet weather combined with a build-up of leaves turns them into a sort of slippery and mushy substance, which causes train wheels to skid.
 Think of it like driving on black ice!
 Why do leaves on the line cause delays?
 If a train is trying to speed up on a section covered in leaves, this can cause the wheels to skid.
 This is known as 'wheelslip'.
 When this happens, it can't gain any power or traction, so it can't gain any speed.
 This means that trains will take longer to get where they need to go, as drivers need to apply power more gradually to avoid wheelslip.
 Similarly, if a train is trying to brake, the wheels will slide again, so it's unable to slow down quickly.
 To counter this, drivers will often slow down earlier and more gradually to avoid wheelslip and ensure a smoother ride for passengers.
 What does the railway do about leaves on the line?
 During the Autumn, you might see some different-looking trains out on the network.
 They'll be rather short and have a locomotive on either end of some blue-coloured equipment.
 These are called 'Railhead Treatment Trains' and they use a high-powered water jet to wash away leaf mulch from the tracks.
 On areas of the network where leaves on the line are known to cause a particular problem, these trains will often run overnight to ensure that the line is clean for the first trains in the morning.
 Will train times change because of leaves on the line?
 Some rail companies will introduce a leaf fall timetable, which adds a few extra minutes or removes some stops in order to give trains more time to run safely.
 You can find more information on the National Rail website, but here are the currently announced changes for 2022 in a nutshell: